tuanphung/SmartTableView/README.md

 ## Why LazyTableView?
 How many times do you have to implement UITableViewDatasource and UITableViewDelegate?<br />
 Is it boring?
-And how to deal with multiple cell types in one TableView?
+And how to deal with different UITableViewCells in one TableView?

 You're smart, so you need a smart way to do it.<br />
 LazyTableView is for you, it's easy to display model in UITableView.
-Also support different cell types automatically.
+Also support different UITableViewCells.
 ### Traditional way
 ![alt tag] (https://github.com/tuanphung/LazyTableView/blob/master/Assets/OldWay.png)

 Your ViewController have to:
 - Implement a lot of methods to adapt UITableViewDatasource and UITableViewDelegate.
-- Do some suck things like `if else` condition if you need to display different cell types in one TableView.
+- Do some suck things like `if else` condition if you need to display different UITableViewCells in one TableView.
 - Maintain models.
 - Hard to reuse UITableView.